sad-spirit/pg-gateway/docs/builders-methods.md

  * `createSqlCondition()` - embeds manually written SQL as a condition, returned `ParametrizedCondition` decorates `conditions\SqlStringCondition`.
  * `createExists()` - returns a [builder for configuring a `[NOT] EXISTS(...)` condition](./builders-classes.md).
-   If the argument is a string or an instance of `TableName` / `QualifiedName` it is treated as a table name, a gateway is located for that table and `select()`ed from.
+   If the argument is a string it is treated as a SELECT query and eventually passed to `Parser`, if it is an instance of `TableName` / `QualifiedName` then a gateway is located for that table name and `select()`ed from.
    If the argument is already a `TableGateway` instance then an unconditional `select()` is done.
  * `createPrimaryKey()` (actually defined in `PrimaryKeyBuilder` trait) - similar to `createEqual()` but handles composite primary keys as well.
 The returned `ParametrizedCondition` decorates `conditions\PrimaryKeyCondition`.